A mission of hope: Rotary learns of Samaritan's Purse humanitarian efforts in Ukraine

 Although the Boone landing strip near the Samaritan's Purse headquarters is long enough, McGinn explained that it is not wide enough for their air freight operations, which originate largely out of the Wilkesboro airstrip.

-"We have a DC-8 and a 747, as well as three helicopters," said McGinn.
+"We have 21 aircraft, including a DC-8 and a 747, as well as three helicopters," said McGinn.
+"The cargo jets are based in Greensboro."

 McGinn said that Samaritan's Purse is working alongside church partners from inside Ukraine, as well as from neighboring Moldova.
 Besides food, Samaritan's Purse is delivering water, hygiene kits, blankets, winter clothing, and other important items for refugee families, working alongside the church partners to get urgent relief to those in the greatest need.